Limit Theorems for step reinforced random walks with regularly varying memory: Step Reinforced Random Walk with Regularly Varying Memory

-{ } In this section we describe the dynamics of the Regularly Varying Step Reinforced Random Walk.
+{ } In this section we describe the dynamics of the Step Reinforced Random Walk Regularly Varying Memory.
 The detailed description of the model along with the relevant assumptions is outlined in Section \ref{model descrp}.
-The innovation sequence is assumed to be independent and identically distributed with zero mean and unit variance.
-Several quantities that play an important role in the study of the walk's asymptotic behavior are discussed in Section \ref{quant of interest}.
-A detailed computation of the mean squared location of the random walk is provided in Section~\ref{meansqdisp} for all $p\in [0,1]$ and $\gamma>-1$.
-Different rates of growth of the variance of the RVSRRW provides the existence of a phase transition at $p=p_c$.
+Several quantities which play an important role in the study of the walk's asymptotic behavior are discussed in Section \ref{quant of interest}.
+A detailed computation of the mean squared location of the random walk is provided in Section~\ref{meansqdisp}, for all $p\in [0,1]$ and $\gamma>-1$.
+Different rates of growth of the variance of the SRRW-RVM provides the existence of a phase transition at $p=p_c$.
 Theorem~\ref{growth of ES_n^2} summarizes the result.
-Finally, Section \ref{Oerview} gives an overview of the main results which will be proved in the subsequent sections.
+Finally, Section \ref{Oerview} gives an overview of the main results.